-The primary rules governing takeover activity in New Zealand are contained in the Takeovers Code ("Code") and the Takeovers Act 1993 ("Takeovers Act").
+Takeovers in New Zealand can be effected through a takeover offer under the Takeovers Code ("Code") or a court-approved scheme of arrangement under the Companies Act 1993 ("Companies Act").
 The relevant regulator, the Takeovers Panel, has jurisdiction in relation to takeovers which are governed by the Code and has certain powers where it suspects a breach of the Code.

-Ian Beaumont

-PARTNER

-ian.beaumont@russellmcveagh.com

-P +64 9 367 8302
+Ian Beaumont PARTNER ian.beaumont@russellmcveagh.com P +64 9 367 8302

-David Raudkivi PARTNERdavid.raudkivi@russellmcveagh.com
+David Raudkivi PARTNER david.raudkivi@russellmcveagh.com P +64 9 367 8344